-Select Frame Relay Inverse ARP
+Disable or Reenable Frame Relay Inverse ARP

-Frame Relay Inverse ARP is a method of building dynamic routes in Frame Relay networks running AppleTalk, Banyan VINES, DECnet, IP, Novell IPX, and XNS.
+Frame Relay Inverse ARP is a method of building dynamic address mappings in Frame Relay networks running AppleTalk, Banyan VINES, DECnet, IP, Novell IPX, and XNS.
 Inverse ARP allows the router to discover the protocol address of a device associated with the virtual circuit.

-Inverse ARP is used instead of the frame-relay map command, which allows you to define the mappings between a specific protocol and address and a specific DLCI (see the section "Establish Mapping" earlier in this chapter for more information).
+Inverse ARP creates dynamic address mappings, as contrasted with the frame-relay map command, which defines static mappings between a specific protocol address and a specific DLCI (see the section "Configure Dynamic or Static Address Mapping" earlier in this chapter for more information).